 It’s encouraging law firms to adopt innovative tech solutions and set out its vision for a more integrated legal tech ecosystem at the Legal Geek 2017 conference, where the new collaboration was announced.

 Karen Kerrigan, Chief Legal Officer at Seedrs said, “As a Law Society member myself, I’m excited by the enormous value that this partnership can deliver to the legal sector.
 The Law Society has recognised the unrealised potential of greater digitisation and automation for the legal industry.”

-While lawtech is still in its infancy, a host of startups are already changing the way legal services are delivered, making the sector an appealing prospect for legal professionals who are looking to future-proof their industry.
+While lawtech is still in its infancy, a host of startups are already changing the way legal services are delivered pharmacy online, making the sector an appealing prospect for legal professionals who are looking to future-proof their industry.